 - You have a team.
 You’ve got the cover designers, editors, formatting specialists, and maybe a marketing team to help make your book a success.

-- There are no upfront costs and/or a royalty.
-If you’re getting charged to publish your book then you should be careful.
-Getting a lucrative royalty can be rare nowadays, but you can receive up to US$10,000, but you won’t make anymore money until your book makes that much in sales.
+- There are no upfront costs and/or royalty.
+If you’re getting charged to publish your book, then you should be careful.
+Getting a lucrative royalty can be rare nowadays, but you can receive up to US$10,000, but you won’t make any more money until your book makes that much in sales.

 - Literary prizes and critical acclaim are more likely.
 While improving, the publishing industry still looks to traditionally published authors for awards and critical acclaim.